 Container Plants: What to Know When Buying

 Container plants are an easy and convenient way to begin gardening or add to your landscape.
 But not all container plants are created equally, so it's wise to learn what to look for before you head to your local garden center.
-And consider your long-term gardening goals.
+You'll also want to consider your long-term gardening goals.
 Are you willing to spend more on older, bigger plants in order to get an established look quickly?
-Or are you able to wait younger -- and more affordable -- plants to fill out?
+Or are you fine with giving younger (and more affordable) plants time to fill out?
 Either way, take a few steps to make sure you're buying healthy container plants and you'll soon have a lush and beautiful yard.

 Be Patient with Perennials, Save Money

 Most container plants are sold by size.
-Buy younger perennials, add a dash of patience and you'll have a great-looking landscape in a few years and save money.
+Buy younger perennials, add a dash of patience, and you'll have a great-looking landscape in a few years while saving money.
 Keep in mind that very young perennials may take a year or two to bloom, and perhaps another year before they're fully grown.

 Buying the Best Container Plants

 Don't just judge a container plant by its looks.
 Before purchasing, dig a little deeper.
 Turn the plant on its side and gently tug it out of the container.
 You're looking for a full set of roots that fill the pot.
-If the plant is potbound, the rootball is a mat of thick roots with only a few white tips, pass on it.
+If the plant is potbound, though—which means the rootball is a mat of thick roots with only a few white tips—choose a different plant.